What you need to do if you manufacture or import tobacco products in the UK.

 - do not need to put the 5 security features on the packaging

-When you scan products at the last facility in the EU, the dispatch message will need to include the address of the destination instead of a facility ID code.
+When you scan products the dispatch message will need to include the address of the destination instead of a facility ID code.

 If the shipment weighs 10kg or less, and you export them using a service that will track the products, you need to scan the products when they enter the service’s tracking system and include the tracking number – they do not need to be scanned after that.